wolfpup-software/hx-js/README.md

 It's modular and easily extensible.

-In leiu of "expressive" apis, `Hx` splits the process of making little hypertext jumps into a series of DOM events:
+In lieu of "expressive" apis, `Hx` splits the process of making little hypertext jumps into a series of DOM events:
 - hx-request events
 - hx-response events
 - hx-projection events